How does Divorce Work in Arizona?

 Knowing it can create unnecessary conflict, in mediation, neither spouse gets “served” with divorce papers.
 Instead, your mediator will prepare a document called an Acceptance of Service for the Respondent to sign, which waives the need for formal service and acknowledges Respondent’s receipt of a copy of the Petition.
 This process removes the need for either spouse to be “served”, thereby supporting the low-conflict process of mediation.

-HELPFUL HINT: After signing Acceptance of Service there is a 60-Day mandatory waiting period before you can file the final consent decree.
+HELPFUL HINT: After the Acceptance of Service is filed, there is a 60-Day mandatory waiting period before the final Consent Decree can be filed.

 Litigation: Formal Service of Process